 "We’ve rolled back the night so far that soon we will come full circle and reach the dawn of the following day.
 And where will that leave us?
 In a world with no God and no wolf either — only unrelenting commerce and consumption, information and media ... and light.
 We need a rest from ourselves that only a night like the winter solstice can give us."

 I remember recently seeing a time lapse film of cities - vast networks of light, sky scrapers and traffic rushing along freeways like blood coursing along arteries, and I was struck by how much it looked like some kind of organism frenetically pulsing and extruding itself and consuming everything around it.
 The truth is, it had a terrible beauty - the shimmering, glittering urban triumph of humanity over nature, over the darkness.
 Or is it?
+In the years since, I have so often thought of those winter nights.

 By CLARK STRAND